Or, can a hacker erase my Mac's hard disk from a web page?

 According to the latest updates, if I were a determined bad guy, I could even make your Mac accept a brand new protocol (I could call it penmachine:) and do something ugly.

-The regular http: and https: protocols are just fine, and you don't need to worry about them.
+The regular https: and https: protocols are just fine, and you don't need to worry about them.
 However, it is not just the Safari web browser or Mac OS X 10.3 ("Panther") that are affected.
 As far as I can tell, older versions of Mac OS X and other browsers are at least partially vulnerable too.
 Mac OS 9 and earlier use a different architecture, and are safe from this problem.

 Okay, what do I do?